jiayihu/blog/src/articles/what-i-learnt-reading-jason-miller.md

 ## Warning ⚠️

 The following snippets are not meant to shown as examples of best practises.
-They are just pieces of code which I found interesting and my explanation could be also different from the original reason thought by Miller.
+They are just pieces of code which I found interesting and my explanation could be also different from the original reason, thought by Miller.

-Also many snippets are changed a bit from the original source code to convey the same meaning but without all the implementation jargon.
+Also many snippets are changed a bit from the original source code to focus on the meaning.

 # Microbundle 📦